Mahmoud7911/shwra-ai/README.md

 # shwra-ai
-Schema markup to be used on Shwra AI website.
+Organization schema to be used on the homepage only, <head> section - inside <script type="application/ld+json">